Vet keeps American Legion branch alive

 “If it wasn’t for those two, we wouldn’t be here today,” Berdinka said.

-Today, there are more than 30 members of the legion, according to Berdinka.
+Today, the Legion post has more than 30 members, according to Berdinka.

-They are temporarily meeting at the firehouse, as their former headquarters is not in usable condition.
-However, there are preliminary discussions about hosting the legion at a planned community center in the Westhampton Beach area, Southampton Town Supervisor Jay Schneiderman said.
+They are temporarily meeting at the firehouse because their former headquarters is not in usable condition.
+However, there are preliminary discussions about hosting the Legion at a planned community center in the Westhampton Beach area, Southampton Town Supervisor Jay Schneiderman said.

 Westhampton Beach Mayor Maria Moore was on hand Saturday to present Matthews with a proclamation from the village congratulating him for his service.